How to Become a Golf Pro

 How Can You Become a Golf Pro

 As far as requirements for instructors and club professionals are concerned, they are a bit strict.
-They have to get a PGA certification to be recognized as a professional golfer.
+They must get a PGA certification to be recognized as a professional golfer.
 They are known as experts across the globe because of their dedication to golf and the skill they develop over time.

-How Beginners can Become a Golf Pro
+How Beginners Can Become a Golf Pro

 Develop Your Skills